srijan-paul/srijan-paul.github.io/injuly.in/src/blog/napkin-inference-cost.md

 title: "Inference cost at scale with napkin math"
 ---

-If you serve AI models as a part of your product's stack (hard not to in 2026), you've done the math on how much juice you can get out of a single A100/H100/H200/B200/whatever.
+If you serve AI models as in your product's stack (hard not to in 2026), you've likely done the math on how much juice you can get out of a single GPU.
-This directly affects the pricing for subscription-based products.
+For monthly subscription products, this metric directly affects the pricing.

-I want to show that even as models, hardware, and inference engines evolve;
-the dollar price-per-user remains straightforward to work out on paper.
-This exercise should also reveal how various optimizations in inference engines help SaaS products remain profitable.

-If you were actually working this out on paper, you'd need only the following information:
+With some rudimentary knowledge about the hardware you're operating, you can do a ballpark estimation of how much each user costs you in dollars.
+For this article, we'll assume knowledge of the following:

 1. **GPU hardware specs**: Memory bandwidth and peak throughput (explained below).
 2. **Context length:** assumed 200k tokens.
 3. **Active parameter count of the model:** Assumed 32B to keep things simple on a single GPU.
 4. **Some idea about your product**: Whether it's driven by user prompts or programmed loops, duty cycle of your user profile (explained at the end), etc.

-The specifics of the model architecture matter surprisingly little, unless it's something entirely different like diffusion.

 If you're comfortable/familiar with the architecture of LLMs, use this legend to skip to the sections that interest you: